cosmaprc/k6-quickpizza-nft-poc/README.md

 ## Test runs

+\*Note, report files for these runs, inlcuding prod can be found in /reports

 Let's use the local quickpizza deployment firs, instead of the live/prod api so we have more control and use it as a baseline for comparison.

 ```